Magisk-Modules-Repo/BluetoothLibraryPatcher/README.md

 It patches on the fly the bluetooth library and should support most of samsung devices on android Oreo, Pie and 10.

+This patch is NOT applicable with an aosp rom, only samsung stock/based.

 In case installation fails, please upload the BluetoothLibPatcherPatcher-files.tar created in your internal storage to the XDA thread.